silverstripe/silverstripe-linkfield/docs/en/userguide/02_work_with_link_field.md

 ![A screenshot of the single link field](./_images/single_link_field.png)

 The single link field is designed for managing individual links.
-To create a new link, you can click on the "Add link" button and select the desired link type from the dropdown menu.
+To create a new link, you can click on the "Add new link" button and select the desired link type from the dropdown menu.
 This action opens a modal window where you can input the necessary information for creating the link.
 For detailed information about the default link types, please refer to the ["Link types"](./01_links_types.md) section.

 ## Multi link field